 Good patient experience is what drives brand loyalty and entices your patients to recommend your in-house senior care services to their friends and acquaintances.
 Word of mouth promotion is essential for business success when dealing with the elderly, so keeping the quality of your services high at all times is vital.

 A rating and feedback system allows both caregivers and patients to rate every visit and provide feedback.
 This can help you take action if your personnel underperforms and can provide helpful notes on dealing with this patient for future caregiver visits.

-There’s a lot to keep track of in an in-home care company, which would be impossible without the reporting functionality.
+There’s a lot to keep track of in a home care company, which would be impossible without the reporting functionality.
 It will show you the number of hours booked and paid for during the previous month or the projected income revenues and expenses based on time allocation for the next month.
 Reporting is also critical for monitoring incoming payments from patients and due payments to caregivers, reviewing patient and staff feedback, and scheduling new visits and activities.

 Arguments for and against an off-the-shelf solution

 Advantages of the off-the-shelf software:

 Simple deployment and configuration.
 All you need to do is follow the guide to quickly install and configure the solution.